 Abstract

 Meiotic crossover recombination is essential for both accurate chromosome segregation and the generation of new haplotypes for natural selection to act upon.
-While the conserved role of the ATPase, PCH-2, during meiotic prophase has been enigmatic, a universal phenotype that is observed when pch-2 or its orthologs are mutated is a change in the number and distribution of meiotic crossovers.
-Here, we show that PCH-2 controls the number and distribution of crossovers by antagonizing crossover formation.
-This antagonism produces different effects at different stages of meiotic prophase: early in meiotic prophase, PCH-2 prevents double strand breaks from becoming crossovers, limiting crossovers at sites of initial DSB formation and homolog interactions.
-Later in meiotic prophase, PCH-2 winnows the number of crossover-eligible intermediates, contributing to the reinforcement of crossover-eligible intermediates, designation of crossovers and ultimately, crossover assurance.
+This requirement is known as crossover assurance and is one example of crossover control.
+While the conserved role of the ATPase, PCH-2, during meiotic prophase has been enigmatic, a universal phenotype when pch-2 or its orthologs are mutated is a change in the number and distribution of meiotic crossovers.
+Here, we show that PCH-2 controls the number and distribution of crossovers by antagonizing their formation.
+This antagonism produces different effects at different stages of meiotic prophase: early in meiotic prophase, PCH-2 prevents double strand breaks from becoming crossover-eligible intermediates, limiting crossover formation at sites of initial double strand break formation and homolog interactions.
+Later in meiotic prophase, PCH-2 winnows the number of crossover-eligible intermediates, contributing to the designation of crossovers and ultimately, crossover assurance.
 We also demonstrate that PCH-2 accomplishes this regulation through the meiotic HORMAD, HIM-3.
 Our data strongly support a model in which PCH-2’s conserved role is to remodel meiotic HORMADs throughout meiotic prophase to destabilize crossover-eligible precursors, coordinate meiotic recombination with synapsis, and contribute to the progressive implementation of meiotic recombination, guaranteeing crossover control.

 Introduction

-Meiosis is a specialized type of cell division that reduces chromosome number by half, resulting in the production of four genetically diverse haploid gametes, so that fertilization during sexual reproduction restores diploidy.
+Meiosis is a specialized type of cell division that reduces chromosome number by half, resulting in the production of genetically diverse haploid gametes, so that fertilization during sexual reproduction restores diploidy.
 This process occurs in two stages: meiosis I, in which homologous chromosomes are partitioned, and meiosis II, in which sister chromatid are segregated.
 The regulation of meiosis is crucial for ensuring that both genetic recombination and chromosome segregation occur accurately.
+Errors in human meiosis are associated with birth defects, such as Down and Turner syndromes, infertility and miscarriages, underscoring the importance of understanding meiosis to human health (Hassold and Hunt, 2001).

 During prophase I, homologous chromosomes pair and this pairing is stabilized through a process called synapsis, in which a protein structure called the synaptonemal complex (SC) holds homologs together.
 This close association between homologs during synapsis facilitates crossover formation, the process in which double strand breaks (DSBs) are deliberately introduced into the genome, repaired by meiosis-specific mechanisms that exchange DNA between homologous chromosomes and generate the chiasmata, or linkage, that promotes accurate meiotic chromosome segregation.
+Therefore, disruptions in pairing, synapsis, or recombination prevent the formation of chiasmata and can lead to meiotic errors such as nondisjunction, resulting in aneuploid gametes.

 PCH-2, also known as TRIP13 in mammals, is an evolutionarily ancient AAA-ATPase that plays a significant role in regulating meiosis across different organisms, including M. musculus (mice), S. cerevisiae (budding yeast), D. melanogaster (fruit flies), and C. elegans (worms) (Bhalla, 2023).
-PCH- 2 and its orthologs structurally remodel a family of proteins with HORMA domains (HORMADs) to control their function (Gu et al., 2022).
+PCH-2 and its orthologs structurally remodel a family of proteins with HORMA domains (HORMADs) to control their function (Gu et al., 2022).
 HORMADs participate in a variety of signaling events and can exist in at least three structurally distinct conformations: a “closed” conformation, which they adopt when they bind a short peptide sequence in their own protein sequence or another protein (also called a closure motif) and their C-terminus wraps around this motif to stabilize the interaction; an “open” conformation when unbound, in which their C-terminus is discretely tucked against the HORMA domain; and an “extended” conformation, which is an intermediate between the two (Gu et al., 2022).
 PCH-2 and its orthologs convert the closed version of HORMADs to the open or extended versions, playing an important role in recycling HORMADs during signaling.
 During meiosis, closed versions of meiotic HORMADs assemble on chromosomes to form meiotic chromosome axes, which are essential for pairing, synapsis and recombination between homologous chromosomes (Kim et al., 2014).
-The remodeling of meiotic HORMADs by PCH-2 to an “open” or “extended” conformation is thought to reduce the levels of HORMADs on chromosomes (Börner et al., 2008; Cuacos et al., 2021; Lambing et al., 2015; Wojtasz et al., 2009) and/or increase their dynamic association and dissociation (Russo et al., 2023), modulating and coordinating homolog pairing, synapsis and recombination during prophase.
+The remodeling of meiotic HORMADs by PCH-2 to an “open” or “extended” conformation is thought to reduce the levels of HORMADs on chromosomes (Borner et al., 2008; Cuacos et al., 2021; Lambing et al., 2015; Wojtasz et al., 2009) and/or increase their dynamic association and dissociation (Russo et al., 2023), modulating and coordinating homolog pairing, synapsis and recombination during prophase.

 The conserved role of the PCH-2/HORMAD module in meiosis has been difficult to characterize, in part, we have argued, because of the evolutionary innovation that is an inherent aspect of sexual reproduction (Bhalla, 2023).
 Moreover, in some systems, such as budding yeast and plants (Herruzo et al., 2021; Yang et al., 2020), PCH-2 orthologs not only remodel meiotic HORMADs on meiotic chromosomes but also perform this function in the cytoplasm to make meiotic HORMADs available for their role(s) in meiotic nuclei.
 This dual role can complicate functional analyses, particularly in pch-2 null mutants.
-However, all meiotic systems exhibit defects in the number and distribution of crossovers when PCH-2 function is abrogated by mutation (Deshong et al., 2014; Joshi et al., 2009; Joyce & McKim, 2009; Lambing et al., 2015; Roig et al., 2010; Zanders & Alani, 2009).
+However, all meiotic systems exhibit defects in the number and distribution of crossovers when PCH-2 function is abrogated by mutation (Deshong et al., 2014; Joshi et al., 2009; Joyce and McKim, 2009; Lambing et al., 2015; Roig et al., 2010; Zanders and Alani, 2009).
 Unfortunately, the lack of a clear pattern when analyzing these defects in recombination in pch-2 mutants has contributed to an inability to develop a unified, integrated model of PCH-2 function in the field.

 In C. elegans, meiotic HORMADs localize to meiotic chromosomes independently of PCH-2 (Deshong et al., 2014).
-Here, we exploit this system to show that PCH-2 is required to control the number and distribution of crossovers by antagonizing the formation of crossovers.
+Moreover, the progressive implementation of meiotic recombination can be cytologically monitored in meiotic nuclei that are organized both spatially and temporally in the C. elegans germline (Woglar and Villeneuve, 2018; Yokoo et al., 2012).
+Here, we exploit this system to show that PCH-2 is required to control the number and distribution of crossovers by antagonizing their formation.
 This antagonism produces different consequences depending on the stage of meiotic prophase.
-In early meiotic prophase, PCH- 2 inhibits DSBs from becoming crossovers, ensuring that they are more widely distributed than sites of initial DSB formation and/or homolog interactions.
-Later in meiotic prophase, PCH-2 is responsible for winnowing the numbers of crossover-eligible intermediates on synapsed chromosomes, contributing to the reinforcement of crossover-eligible intermediates, designation of crossovers and ultimately, crossover assurance.
+In early meiotic prophase, PCH-2 inhibits DSBs from becoming crossover-eligible intermediates, ensuring that crossovers are more widely distributed than sites of initial DSB formation and/or homolog interactions.
+Later in meiotic prophase, PCH-2 is responsible for winnowing the numbers of crossover-eligible intermediates on synapsed chromosomes, contributing to the designation of crossovers and ultimately, crossover assurance.
 Genetic analysis demonstrates that PCH-2’s regulation of crossover-eligible intermediates is through one of three essential meiotic HORMADs, HIM-3.
 Finally, we link PCH-2’s effect on early DSBs in early meiotic prophase to cell cycle stage, demonstrating that both limit early DSBs from becoming crossovers.
-We propose that PCH-2’s remodeling of HIM-3 on meiotic chromosomes destabilizes crossover-eligible intermediates throughout meiotic prophase, contributing to the progressive implementation of meiotic recombination to control the number and distribution of crossovers and accomplish crossover control.
+We propose that PCH-2’s remodeling of HIM-3 on meiotic chromosomes destabilizes crossover-eligible intermediates throughout meiotic prophase, contributing to the progressive implementation of meiotic recombination to control the number and distribution of crossovers, also known as crossover control.

 Results